“Here's the guest room!"

 “It won't connect through my account.
 I'm from Gendo, so " Diode raised a hand as she spoke calmly.
 Terra found it weird.

-"It shouldn't matter if you're from Gendo or any other clan, there aren't any limits on your access to the Endeavour DB."
+“It shouldn't matter if you're from Gendo or any other clan.
+You don't have any access limits on the Endeavour DB.”

 “No, that's not it.
 Gendo places restrictions on womens' minicells.”